Sembrani: Mythology

-Unlike the Turangga train (Bandung-Surabaya Gubeng) that origin from the Horse (land), instead the Sembrani train origin from the Winged horse by Javanese culture.

-The Sembrani horse is a mythological Hindu creature depicted as a winged horse capable of flight.
+Unlike the Turangga train (Bandung-Surabaya Gubeng) that takes its name from the horse (land), the Sembrani train is named after the winged horse in Javanese culture, a mythological Hindu creature depicted as capable of flight.
 This horse was also ridden by the god Vishnu.

 The Sembrani train, which operates between Surabaya Pasar Turi and Gambir, began operating on 1 October 1995.

 History

 Mutiara Utara train (North Pearl train)

-Mutiara (Pearl) is a passenger train service owned by the State Railway Company (PNKA) that once served the Surabaya–Jakarta route via Semarang.
-The train was launched on 26 September 1971.
-Initially, it featured a Class I train service, featuring only the first-class carriages and a dining car.
+Mutiara (Pearl) was a passenger train service owned by the National Railway Corporation (PNKA) that once served the Surabaya–Jakarta route via Semarang Tawarang.
+The train was officially launched 26 September 1971.
+Initially, it featured a Class I train service, featuring only the first-class sitting carriages and a dining car, later added with a power car.
 In an advertisement published in Berita Buana (Buana News) on 25 September 1971, PNKA offered air conditioning and audio entertainment, reclining seats, and breakfast, dinner, and snacks.

-Later, the name of this train was changed to "Mutiara Utara" (in English is 'North Pearl") due to the emergence of the Mutiara Selatan train.
-In the mid-1980s, Mutiara Utara was changed to class I and II.
-On 9 June 1990, the State Railway Company (PJKA) inaugurated the executive class train (at that time a class above the existing class I), added to the Bima Train and Mutiara Utara.
-Anwar Suprijadi, who was then the Operational Director of PJKA, targeted a revenue of Rp6 billion from executive class ticket sales.
+Later, the name of this train was changed to "Mutiara Utara" (in English, "North Pearl") due to the emergence of the Mutiara Selatan train.
+In the mid-1980s, Mutiara Utara's rake changed to mixed clas, carrying both first and second class passengers.
+On 9 June 1990, the then Railways Service Corporation LLC (PJKA) inaugurated the first true executive class passenger coaches (at that time a class above the existing first class AC), with the first going to the Bima and Mutiara Utara.
+Anwar Suprijadi, who was then the Operational Director of PJKA LLC, targeted a revenue of Rp6 billion from executive class ticket sales.

-On 11 March 1992, Perumka changed the format of the executive train class, to Executive-A and Executive-B, which was later simplified to simply "Executive."
-Mutiara Utara was briefly removed when Perumka launched the Suryajaya Train in 1994.
-However, Mutiara Utara was reinstated by Perumka.
-The Mutiara Utara service didn't last long, ending in October 1995 and was replaced by Sembrani with the Satwa (animal) Executive class.
+On 11 March 1992, Perumka changed the format of the executive train classes, to Executive-A and Executive-B, which was later simplified to simply a singular "Executive" class.
+Mutiara Utara was briefly removed when Perumka launched the Suryajaya in 1994.
+However, that train was later reinstated by Perumka LLC due to public outcry and huge demand.
+The Mutiara Utara service didn't last long, ending in October 1995 and was replaced by the Sembrani with the Satwa (animal) Executive class.